-- Notification of Eligibility, Participate, Opt-Out, or Deferral of Post-Continuous Appointment 1 - 2 Review: - 3 OAA and the Deans office shall be responsible for creating and maintaining a list of NTT - 4 Instructional Faculty who are eligible for Post-Continuous Appointment Review. - 5 OAA will send a list to the Dean's office for confirmation of eligibility no later than May 1st of each 6 vear.

-- 8 Department Chairs will notify each faculty member eligible for a post CA review by June 1 of the academic year prior to the year of eligibility. - Requests to Opt-out: - 11 Faculty who provide a letter to the Dean, with a copy to HR stating they will retire within 2 years shall be allowed to opt-out of post-tenure review.
-12 - 13 Request to Defer: - 1.
-Faculty may submit a written request to defer their post-continuous appointment review and opt to apply for promotional review instead.
-Faculty may not apply for promotion and postcontinuous appointment in the same year. - 2.
-Requests for deferral must be made by June 15 of the year a faculty member is notified and must be approved by the Department Chair or the Supervisor of Record, and the Dean.
-Deferrals are for a one-year period.
-The decision in response to the member's request for deferral will be made within 30 working days from submission. - 21 3.
-Deferrals should be based on the following: - a.
-Personal circumstances such as maternity, paternity, adoption, injuries, illnesses, or other protected leave circumstances that have had an impact on the faculty member's work. - b.
-Sabbatical and when returning from special assignments on or off campus, such as professional or administrative positions - 4.
-All requests for a deferral must be made in writing by the faculty member and will include an explanation of why the deferral is needed. - 5.
+- Notification of Eligibility, Participate, Opt-Out, or Deferral of Post-Continuous Appointment 1 2 Review: 3 OAA and the Deans office shall be responsible for creating and maintaining a list of NTT 4 Instructional Faculty who are eligible for Post-Continuous Appointment Review.
+5 OAA will send a list to the Dean's office for confirmation of eligibility no later than May 1st of each 6 year.
+7 8 Department Chairs will notify each faculty member eligible for a post CA review by June 1 of the 9 academic year prior to the year of eligibility.
+10 Requests to Opt-out: 11 Faculty who provide a letter to the Dean, with a copy to HR stating they will retire within 2 years shall 12 be allowed to opt-out of post-tenure review.
+13 Request to Defer: 14 1.
+Faculty may submit a written request to defer their post-continuous appointment review and opt 15 to apply for promotional review instead.
+Faculty may not apply for promotion and post-16 continuous appointment in the same year.
+17 2.
+Requests for deferral must be made by June 15 of the year a faculty member is notified and must 18 be approved by the Department Chair or the Supervisor of Record, and the Dean.
+Deferrals are 19 for a one-year period.
+The decision in response to the member's request for deferral will be made 20 within 30 working days from submission.
+21 3.
+Deferrals should be based on the following: 22 a.
+Personal circumstances such as maternity, paternity, adoption, injuries, illnesses, or other 23 protected leave circumstances that have had an impact on the faculty member's work.
+24 b.
+Sabbatical and when returning from special assignments on or off campus, such as 25 professional or administrative positions 4.
+All requests for a deferral must be made in writing by the faculty member and will include an 26 27 explanation of why the deferral is needed.
+28 5.
+If there has been no request for a deferral, the review will go forward as scheduled and follow the - 5.
 If there has been no request for a deferral, the review will go forward as scheduled and follow the post-continuous appointment review timeline posted on the OAA Deadlines for Academic Personnel Actions. - All requests for deferral or opt-out must be approved or denied in writing by the Dean and forwarded to the faculty member, department chair/designee no later than June 15th of the academic year prior (EX: Response Due 6/15/2021) to review and the Dean's decision will be included in the Assurance of Review that is forwarded to OAA no later than First Week in March of the following academic year (EX: Assurance of review Due to OAA 03/01/22).